-Water caustics are most of the time created by sunlight reaching and refracting at the water surface, although artificial lighting, both immersed or emersed can also be the source of such a phenomenon underwater, for example, when surveying a semi submerged cave (Nocerino et al., 2019).
-In POSER the water caustics are generated both using the physical based ocean modifier or random voronoi textures visible as temporally changing light pattern on the object of interest.
+Water caustics are created by sunlight reaching and refracting at the water surface or on highly reflective walls and submerged bottoms.
+In some cases, artificial lighting, both immersed or emersed, can also be the source of such a phenomenon, for example, when surveying a semi-submerged cave (Nocerino et al., 2019).
+In POSER, the water caustics are generated using the physical-based ocean modifier and random voronoi textures, visible as temporally changing light patterns on the object of interest.

 Water turbidity and influence on image contrast

 In survey planning for photogrammetry applications above the water, the amount of air between the camera and the subject is usually disregarded.
-On the contrary, this is a very important aspect in underwater photogrammetry where the light absorption has a significant impact on the image contrast with respect to air, effectively reducing the spatial resolution of the images (i.e. the ability to discern between adjacent image points without them being coalesced) and the image observation accuracy for both manual and automatic observations (REFERENCES).
+On the contrary, this is an essential aspect in underwater photogrammetry, where light absorption and scattering have a major impact on the image contrast with respect to imaging in air, thus effectively reducing the spatial resolution of the images (i.e., the ability to discern between adjacent image points without them being coalesced) and the image observation accuracy (Codevilla et al., 2015; Garcia and Gracias 2011).

-Moreover, the selective distant dependent color absorption introduces color distortions (REF).
-Using the volumetric rendering in Blender for scattering and absorption the user can include scatter, backscattering and water selective color absorption.
-Figure XXX shows the testfield in scene simulating green water like those typically encountered in lakes illuminated by two LED lights at about 30cm on each side of the camera.
+Moreover, the selective distant-dependent color absorption introduces color distortions (Jaffe, 1990) and strong color casts typically varying from blue (tropical waters) to green (lakes).

+Using the volumetric rendering in Blender for scattering and absorption, the user can include scatter, backscattering, and water-selective color absorption.
+Figure 6 shows the underwater test-object illuminated by two LED lights at about 30cm on each side of the camera in a scene simulating green water like those typically encountered in lakes.